 By Valerie Mellema

 Camp Floyd is an intriguing former military post that housed the largest concentration of army troops in the U.S. from 1858 until 1861.
-When you consider the size of the Camp, it is almost unbelievable such a build up was undertaken in Utah.
+Considering the Camp’s size, it is almost unbelievable that such a build-up was undertaken in Utah.

 The army was sent to Camp Floyd by President James Buchanan in response to the perceived threat of an alleged Mormon rebellion that was rumored to be brewing and was referred to as the Utah War.
 It was a tremendous build-up of troops in an area that seemed far removed from any need for one.
 A full one-third of the army’s forces were eventually present in Camp Floyd at an astronomical cost to the Federal government.

-The troops marched from Fort Leavenworth, Kansas to Fort Bridger in Wyoming and wintered there during 1857.
-In June of 1858, they arrived in Salt Lake City, then settled near Cedar Valley.
-The camp at Fairfield was begun in July and construction was completed by November of 1858.
-Although the Mormon rebellion never took place, the burden of supplying the large garrison was costly.
-It was rumored that Camp Floyd was set up by Southern-sympathizer Secretary of War Floyd with the actual purpose of deliberately exhausting the federal treasury.
+The troops marched from Fort Leavenworth, Kansas, to Fort Bridger in Wyoming and wintered there during 1857.
+In June 1858, they arrived in Salt Lake City and settled near Cedar Valley.
+The camp at Fairfield was begun in July, and construction was completed by November 1858.
+Although the Mormon rebellion never took place, supplying the large garrison was costly.
+It was rumored that Camp Floyd was set up by Southern sympathizer Secretary of War Floyd to deliberately exhaust the federal treasury.

 The story of Camp Floyd is intriguing and unique, but exactly how does it or the Stagecoach Inn relate to ghosts?
-Staff members claim to have felt strange presences at the Stagecoach Inn and had other paranormal experiences.
+Staff members claim to have felt a strange presence at the Stagecoach Inn and had other paranormal experiences.
 One individual claims to have seen a ghostly dress floating in mid-air.
-Ghostly sounds and sights have been reported at Camp Floyd for decades, but it is only recently that they are starting to be taken seriously.
+Ghostly sounds and sights have been reported at Camp Floyd for decades, but only recently are they starting to be taken seriously.

-In fact, October 2008, Camp Floyd opened a paranormal investigation of Camp Floyd to the public.
-Visitors are being encouraged to bring cameras of all types, tape recorders and whatever other equipment they believe will help them detect and record paranormal activity.
+In fact, in October 2008, Camp Floyd opened a paranormal investigation of Camp Floyd to the public.
+Visitors are encouraged to bring cameras of all types, tape recorders, and other equipment they believe will help them detect and record paranormal activity.
 The findings of the investigations of two paranormal investigations conducted by park staff will also be presented.

 As interesting as Camp Floyd and the Stagecoach Inn are without the possibility of ghosts, embracing the legends wholeheartedly is doing wonders for Camp Floyd’s popularity.
-As interesting as many Civil War sites are including the big ones like Gettysburg, how much more intriguing are they when we consider they might be haunted?
-Every bit of legend helps, and whether you believe or not, as Mark Trotter says, paranormal investigations can be fun.
+As interesting as many Civil War sites are, including the big ones like Gettysburg, how much more intriguing are they when we consider they might be haunted?
+Every bit of legend helps; whether you believe or not, as Mark Trotter says, paranormal investigations can be fun.

 Instead of balking at ghost tours and skipping historic sites based on rumors of hauntings, why not embrace the possibility or at least have fun being a confirmed non-believer?
 At Camp Floyd or anywhere you get the opportunity, supporting such sites may be what it takes to keep them in operation.
 Ghost hunting aside, it’s worthwhile remembering that the historical significance of these sites will be preserved only as long as they remain open.
 Far from detracting from the relevance or significance of historical sites, paranormal investigations may actually contribute to both.